Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

   ![Submit data](documentation/images/submit_data.jpg)

-  After the application it completed the user can choose to restart the application or to close it.
+  After the application is completed the user can choose to restart the application or to close it.

 - **Tax Calculation:** The main functionality of this application.
 Calculates the Taxes value based on Irish Revenue system, it uses following factors:
   * **Tax Credit:** Tax relief.
-Dependend on marital status.
+Depending on marital status.
   * **USC:** Universal Social Charge.
   * **PRSI:** Pay Related Social Insurance.
   * **Final Tax:** Calculates the sum of all taxes.